mcdope/teamviewer-o-matic/README.md

      - last tested with 10.0.47484 (german, italian, english)
      - branch `teamviewer-10`
      - released as `v2.0.10.<minor>`
-	 - IMPORTANT: This branch is deprecated.
-All feature work will happen on teamviewer-11
  -  TeamViewer 11
      - last tested with 11.0.53254.0 (german, italian, russian)
      - branch `teamviewer-11`